Nuitka/Nuitka/Developer_Manual.rst

 and b now "alias".
 And if you know the value of "b" you can assume to know the value of "a".

-If that value is a constant, you will want to push it forward, because storing the constant has a cost and loading the variable as well.
+When that value is a compile time constant, you will want to push it forward, because storing such a constant under a variable name has a cost and loading it back from the variable as well.
 So, you want to be able collapse such code:

 .. code-block:: python